dchentech/hangman/README.md

-What is hangman?
+Hangman
 ===============================
 In its purest form, hangman is a word game played between two people.
 One person selects a secret word, and the other tries to determine the word by guessing it letter-by-letter.

-需求
+Requirement
 -------------------------------
 Types of Words
 Plural
 Tenses
 Adjectives
 Difficulty of Words
-Among the 80 words to guess, there will be in different lengths # 使用这里的表格 1st to 20th word : length <= 5 characters
+Among the 80 words to guess, there will be in different lengths 1st to 20th word : length <= 5 characters
 21st to 40th word : length <= 8 characters
 41st to 60th word : length <= 12 characters